sounak3/desktime/README.md

 ## :white_check_mark: Requirements ##

-Before starting :checkered_flag:, you need to have:
+Before starting :checkered_flag: :
-- This is a GUI desktop application.
-Hence, should be run in Windows / Linux / MacOS GUI desktop environment.
+- Need to have either of Windows / Linux / MacOS GUI desktop environment.

-In case you're cloning this repository and running:
+In case you're cloning this repository and running :
 - Need to have [Git](https://git-scm.com) and [Java SDK](https://openjdk.org/install/) installed.

+## :shopping_cart: Download ##

-In case you're installing from releases, please download the appropriate OS package and install:
+In case you want to install latest release, please download the appropriate OS package and install:

 |  OS  | Download file | MD5 hash |
 | ---  | ------------- | -------- |